Domestic Violence Advocacy

 - No drinking or drug use – no smoking in the library.

-- No Stealing.
+- No stealing.

 - No interrupting or talking over other participants.